 I, for one, had a hard time trusting that an app on my cell phone could accurately tell what was going on inside my body.

-Ovulation test strips are urine-based tests that measure the amount of luteinizing hormone (LH) in your system.
+Many of the best ovulation tests available are urine-based tests that measure the amount of luteinizing hormone (LH) in your system.
 LH is a reproductive health hormone that spikes when a woman is near ovulation.

 By identifying this spike, you’ll have a better idea when you’re at your most fertile.